TVS2004Chaitanya/Virtual-Calculator/README.md

 - **Division**
   <img src="https://github.com/user-attachments/assets/133ceac7-2391-40ce-ae86-41b92a760c6f" width="600" alt="Virtual Eraser Mode">

+  - You could use this for all other mathemetical equations.

 ## How to Use

 - **Draw Freely**: Use your index finger to draw freely on the screen.